 However, the Bankruptcy Act contains special provisions to Major Economic Operators of Preferential Status for Strategic Considerations.
-Major Economic Operator of Preferential Status for Strategic Considerations shall mean any economic operator: (i) that operates in fields that may be construed to be of national importance for reasons of public health, infrastructure development, defence, law enforcement, military, energy safety, energy supply etc; (ii) that is involved in the implementation of, or undertook to execute, projects given priority for national economy consideration; (iii) that is involved in discharging public functions conferred by law nationwide; or (iv) that received large amounts of state aid for restructuring, credit guarantees, surety facilities or export credit insurance, or that is engaged in the pursuit of, or undertook to carry out, concession-bound activities, and is therefore engaged under contract with the state or specific public bodies (including the government-owned enterprise established for carrying out the aforesaid functions) in connection with the above.
+Major Economic Operator of Preferential Status for Strategic Considerations shall mean any economic operator:

+- 1 that operates in fields that may be construed to be of national importance for reasons of public health, infrastructure development, defence, law enforcement, military, energy safety, energy supply etc; - 2 that is involved in the implementation of, or undertook to execute, projects given priority for national economy consideration; - 3 that is involved in discharging public functions conferred by law nationwide; or - 4 that received large amounts of state aid for restructuring, credit guarantees, surety facilities or export credit insurance, or that is engaged in the pursuit of, or undertook to carry out, concessionbound activities, and is therefore engaged under contract with the state or specific public bodies (including the government-owned enterprise established for carrying out the aforesaid functions) in connection with the above; or - 5 that is engaged in the pursuit of activities considered to carry strategic importance for national economy purposes, other than those under points (1)-(4).

-The government may classify as Major Economic Operators of Preferential Status for Strategic Considerations those economic operators to which the following criteria applies: (i) settlement of the debts of such operators, composition with creditors or reorganisation is in the interests of the national economy or is of particular common interest; or (ii) the winding up of such operators without succession - where the lack of funding and insolvency cannot presumably be resolved - in a simplified, transparent and standardised procedure is given priority because of economic considerations.
+The government may classify as Major Economic Operators of Preferential Status for Strategic Considerations those economic operators to which the following criteria applies: (i) settlement of the debts of such operators, composition with creditors or reorganisation is in the interests of the national economy or is of particular common interest; or (ii) the winding up of such operators without succession, where the lack of funding and insolvency cannot presumably be resolved, in a simplified, transparent and standardised procedure is given priority because of economic considerations.

-4 Protection for large financial institutions
+Protection for large financial institutions

-Has your country enacted legislation to deal with the financial difficulties of institutions that are considered 'too big to fail'?
+4 Has your country enacted legislation to deal with the financial difficulties of institutions that are considered 'too big to fail'?